|

 catch dinner, but without success.
 That was the first time

+I'd done any fishing on the trip.
 We planned to leave early, at 0430 on October 25th, for

 the long trip to Redondo Beach, just south of Marina Del